{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 Snorkeling

-Accessible to everyone, with no personal equipment needed if rented on-site (5–10 USD for a complete set).
+Accessible to all, no personal equipment needed if rented on-site (5–10 USD for a complete set).
 The best snorkeling spots are accessible by boat from both islands:

-Several dive centers operate from Koh Rong and Sihanoukville, with regular trips to nearby sites.
+Several diving centers operate from Koh Rong and Sihanoukville, with regular trips to nearby sites.
 The most well-known: Neptune Diving and Dive Shop Koh Rong.
-Prices for a guided dive start around 35–45 USD, PADI Open Water courses around 350–400 USD over 3–4 days.
+Rates for a guided dive start around 35–45 USD, PADI Open Water courses around 350–400 USD over 3–4 days.
 The optimal diving season runs from November to April.

 {{COMPONENT_KOHRONG_CTA_SNORKEL}}

-The accommodation options on both islands have evolved significantly: today, you can find accommodations of all ranges, from bamboo bungalows to luxury eco-resorts.
-Here’s how to navigate based on your budget and expectations.
+The accommodation options on both islands have evolved significantly: you can now find accommodation of all ranges, from bamboo bungalows to luxury eco-resorts.
+Here’s how to navigate according to your budget and expectations.

 On Koh Rong